-- (a) Acknowledging that it is the responsibility of the Board, in consultation with management, to identify the principal business risks facing the Corporation, determine the Corporation's tolerance for risk and approve risk management policies, the Committee shall focus on financial risk and gain reasonable assurance that financial risk is being effectively managed or controlled by: - (i) reviewing with management the Corporation's tolerance for financial risks; - (ii) reviewing with management its assessment of the significant financial risks facing the Corporation; - (iii) reviewing with management the Corporation's policies and any proposed changes thereto for managing those significant financial risks; and - (iv) reviewing with management its plans, processes and programs to manage and control such risks. - (b) Review with management its assessment of the cyber risks facing the Corporation and any related policies and any proposed changes thereto for managing cyber risk; - (c) Review policies and compliance therewith that require significant actual or potential liabilities, contingent or otherwise, to be reported to the Board in a timely fashion; - (d) Review foreign currency, interest rate and commodity price risk mitigation strategies, including the use of derivative financial instruments; - (e) Review the adequacy of insurance coverages maintained by the Corporation; and - (f) Review regularly with management, the external auditors and the Corporation's legal counsel, any legal claim or other contingency, including tax assessments, that could have a material effect upon the financial position or operating results of the Corporation and the manner in which these matters have been disclosed in the consolidated financial statements.
+- (a) Acknowledging that it is the responsibility of the Board, in consultation with management, to identify the principal business risks facing the Corporation, determine the Corporation's tolerance for risk and approve risk management policies, the Committee shall focus on financial risk and gain reasonable assurance that financial risk is being effectively managed or controlled by: - (i) reviewing with management the Corporation's tolerance for financial risks; - (ii) reviewing with management its assessment of the significant financial risks facing the Corporation; - (iii) reviewing with management the Corporation's policies and any proposed changes thereto for managing those significant financial risks; and - (iv) reviewing with management its plans, processes and programs to manage and control such risks. - (b) Review with management its assessment of the cyber risks facing the Corporation and any related policies and any proposed changes thereto for managing cyber risk; - (c) Annually review the enterprise risk management policy, processes and framework and the assessment of enterprise risk management effectiveness by internal audit; - (d) Review policies and compliance therewith that require significant actual or potential liabilities, contingent or otherwise, to be reported to the Board in a timely fashion; - (e) Review foreign currency, interest rate and commodity price risk mitigation strategies, including the use of derivative financial instruments; - (f) Review the adequacy of insurance coverages maintained by the Corporation; and - (g) Review regularly with management, the external auditors and the Corporation's legal counsel, any legal claim or other contingency, including tax assessments, that could have a material effect upon the financial position or operating results of the Corporation and the manner in which these matters have been disclosed in the consolidated financial statements.